albertattard/java-boot-camp/05 - Interfaces and Advanced Objects.md

 }
 ```

-The above will print the following, meaningless string.
+The above will print the following, meaningless text.

 ```
 demo.Person@6ce253f1
 ```

-The above comes from the `Object` class.
+The above text comes from the `Object` class.

 ```java
 package java.lang;